ccgilroy/ma-thesis/doc/ma_draft/05_results.md

 Interpretation:

 These model results confirm the distinctness of gay neighborhoods in many ways.

-married and male suggest that these neighborhoods remain distinct [move interpretation below]
+They differ from other neighborhoods, including neighborhoods that have been selected to be otherwise as similar as possible, in how they have changed from 2006-2010 to 2011-2015.

 demographic evidence is mixed

-the clearest signs of displacement---both generally and of LGBTQ populations in particular---are weak or absent
+The clearest signs of displacement---both generally and of LGBTQ populations in particular---are weak or absent.

+The lowered proportion of married couples and heightened proportion male suggest that these neighborhoods remain distinct.
 If straight, married couples were increasingly moving to gay neighborhoods they perceived as newly accessible, we would have seen the opposite.

+This pattern emerges only net of other factors; it is not obvious from descriptive data.

+At the same time, changes in education level and, to a lesser extent, income are indicative of gentrification more broadly.

+These changes do not automatically signal gay displacement, and they are not matched by corresponding differences in rent or density.

 (See appendix for full tables of coefficients)

 For all

 to get that amount of demographic change in a short period of time

-matching and aggregating attenuates the estimates for proportion male and proportion married

 I don't know what to do with proportion white. why does it magically turn significant when I aggregate?